“Just be happy.”

 But I’m going to tell you, that no matter how you try, you will never, ever just be happy.
 Nor should you try to be.
 In fact, we should never just be anything.
 Happiness is intentional.
 Happiness is a choice.
 We should be able to find a reason for everything we do—and there certainly are many reasons to be happy and not give up!

 It is very likely that those people who say that have never really dealt with their emotions in a constructive way – or perhaps don’t feel as deeply as you do.
-Instead of suppressing emotions (which is incredibly unhealthy), we should embrace those negative emotions and find the positive to counteract them.
-Find news and people who give us positive emotions.
-We should be able to find a reason for everything we do—and there certainly are many reasons to be happy and not give up!
+Instead of suppressing emotions (which is incredibly unhealthy), you should embrace those negative emotions and find positive thoughts to counteract them.

 When you consider others’ lives—no matter how carefree they seem—everyone of us has had hard times, trials and low points in our lives.
 Yet, some cope with it, and others don’t.
 The one thing that makes one person’s outlook on life different from the other is their attitude towards the troubles they face.
 While one never fully recovers from traumatic experiences, the other may grieve or falter momentarily, but then get up and move on.